mvllow/tailwindcss-safe-area/readme.md

 ## Troubleshooting

 The `h-screen-safe` and `min-h-screen-safe` may not work as expected on Google Chrome.
-To make it work on this browser, you may need to add `-webkit-fill-available` on the `height` property to the all the div that wraps your content, up to the `html` div.
-To do so, simply add the following to your css file:
+Add `height: -webkit-fill-available` on parent nodes:

 ```css
 @tailwind base;